Lacquerware: Gallery

+Korean lacquerware

+The very term 'Najeonchilgi' is a combination of two particular words: 'najeon'– mother-of-pearl and ‘chilgi’ which refers to lacquerware. ‘najeon’ refers to the composite material which forms the inner shiny shell layer.

+The Three Kingdom period (57 B.C. – 668 A.D.) witnessed the introduction of the first method and the second one was introduced during the Shilla period (668–935 A.D.).
+The Goryeo dynasty (918–1392), considered the golden period of this craft, was influenced by Buddhism.

 Japanese lacquerware

 The term for lacquer is urushi (漆), source of the English hybrid word "urushiol".
 Etymologically, urushi may be related to the words uruwashii ("beautiful") or uruoi ("watered", "profitable", "favored"), due speculatively to their value or shiny appearance, or perhaps the humidifying rooms used in production of lacquered wares.
 The term "Japanning" in the 17th century is a term for the technique used by Europe to emulate Asian lacquer, derived from the then famous Japanese lacquer.

 The general characteristic of Japanese lacquerware is the widespread use of various Maki-e techniques compared to other countries.
 As a result, there are many works in which relatively vivid gold and silver patterns and pictures shine on the black base of lacquerware, and the entire lacquerware is covered with shiny gold and silver grains.